Smog and Emissions Testing in Washington

 Failing a Washington Smog and Emissions Test

-If you receive a smog certification report from the technician that shows a failing result, it should also include the reason the vehicle failed and what you must do to repair the defect.
-Make sure to have any emission test failure repairs done by an AES.
-Only those repair costs will count toward a Washington emissions inspection waiver, if you end up needing one.
+If you receive a smog certification report from the technician that shows a failing result, it should also include the reason the vehicle failed and what you must do to repair it.
+Make sure to have any repairs done by an AES to ensure that the repairs will be done properly and that you can prove the repairs were done by an authorized technician.
+Only repair costs from an AES will count toward a Washington emissions inspection waiver, if you end up needing one.